 Table 2.
 Network Capacity Minimum Standards.
-Beginning in January of 2019, ODM will be using our internal system, Arc GIS, to determine the time and distance compliance quarterly for the MCPs.
-The county based standards will be eliminated for the specialists and then evaluated to determine if other county based standards can be replaced with the time and distance after January 1, 2019.
+ODM will be using our internal system, Arc GIS, to determine the time and distance compliance quarterly for the MCPs.
+The county-based standards will be eliminated for the specialists and then evaluated to determine if other county based standards can be replaced with the time and distance after January 1, 2019.